Dr Arthur Asseraf

 I am a historian of modern France, North Africa, and the Mediterranean, with particular interests in the history of media, colonialism, and race.

 Born and raised in Paris, I first came to the UK to study at Cambridge.
 Since then, I have spent time studying in the USA, UK, and Lebanon, before returning to Cambridge to join the History Faculty in 2017.
-I have also held visiting positions in France, and in 2023-2024 I am Pro Futura Scientia fellow at the Swedish Collegium for Advanced Studies in Uppsala.
+I have also held visiting positions in France and Sweden.

 Aside from my research and teaching activities, I write and contribute to media in a variety of formats on contemporary issues in North Africa, France, and on the history of colonialism more broadly.

-I am currently working on two projects.
-The first focuses on how people talked about race in France in the 1960s and 1970s in the years after decolonization.
-The second is a history of how radio technology changed space in the Mediterranean in the 20th century.
+My current research reflects these wider interests, touching on Morocco, Spain, Tunisia, France, and Italy.
+The first project focuses on how people talked about race in France in the 1960s and 1970s in the years after decolonization.
+The second is a history of radio in the 20th century Mediterranean.

 Contact